 We are often asked ‘how will fostering effect my children’?
-So during ‘Sons and Daughters’ month, we wanted to share Anna’s experiences growing up as part of a foster family.
-Anna and Jamie were 7 and 5 when their parents first spoke to them about fostering.
-10 years on, Anna shared her story, giving a very honest insight into her life as part of a foster family.
+So during ‘Sons and Daughters’ month, we wanted to share Anna’s very honest insight into what it's like growing up within a foster family.

 The BBC recently looked into the fostering sector, and rising concern about 'private equity foster care firms.
 Their research included an interview with one of our foster carers, Linda - who transferred to become a local authority foster carer after initially fostering with an independent agency.